Almonds are good dietary sources of zinc. A handful provides about 10% of the recommended daily intake! Only fortified milk is rich in zinc, though.

 How much zinc do we need a day?

-Certainly, you can easily consume 13 mg of zinc per day, following a healthy diet.
+You can easily get 13 mg of zinc per day from a healthy, well-balanced diet.

 How much zinc in almonds?